natsu0529/casino/COMPLETION_GUIDE.md

 ### What Needs to Be Done ⏳
 - ⏳ Apply `message-board-schema.sql` to Supabase database

+**Note**: The schema includes `DROP POLICY IF EXISTS` statements to prevent duplicate policy errors, so it's safe to run multiple times.

 ---

 ## 📋 Step-by-Step Database Fix